We’ll talk a little bit about the best ways to go about using Twine for making games, but first, we need to talk a little about Twine itself.

 Where to Go For Help or Inspiration

-If you need help on your interactive fiction creation quest, the internet is a good place to turn.
+If you need help with your interactive fiction creation quest, the internet is a good place to turn.
 There are a few solid tutorials that can help you get started with Twine, or get unstuck if you’re already waist-deep in designing your first Twine game.

 As far as being creative and coming up with an idea goes, you can turn pretty much anywhere for that.
 Use life as your inspiration!
 Turn your day, as you’ve experienced it so far, into a Twine game.
 What were your breakfast choices?
 What would have happened if you ate a banana instead of that honeydew melon?